July 4, 1971

 January 16, 1979

 The Shah flees Iran.
-Cessation of oil exports results in worldwide shortage of oil.
+Cessation of oil exports results in a worldwide shortage of oil.
 Oil-consuming nations are using two million barrels of oil a day more than are being produced.

 March 28, 1979